2710 Monitoring Visits and Contacts

 Revision 17-1; Effective March 15, 2017

-Some individuals living in their own homes may need counseling about the available options for receiving long-term care, including nursing facility placement.
-Caregivers of individuals who have heavy care needs may experience severe stress or be unable to continue the duty for weeks and months without reprieve.
-Individuals may be at risk if they remain in their current environments.
-Assess these situations from the standpoints of both the individual's safety and the caregiver's ability to withstand the stress of constant care.
+Some people living in their own homes may need counseling about the available options for receiving long-term care, including nursing facility placement.
+Caregivers of people with heavy care needs may experience severe stress or be unable to continue their duty for weeks and months without reprieve.
+People may be at risk if they remain in their current environments.
+Assess these situations from the standpoints of both the person's safety and the caregiver's ability to withstand the stress of constant care.
 Offer them the opportunity to consider nursing facility care.

-If an individual wants to enter a nursing facility, help him make his plans.
-If the individual is not a Medicaid recipient, refer him to Medicaid for the Elderly and People with Disabilities (MEPD) staff to start the financial application process as quickly as possible.
+If a person wants to enter a nursing facility, help them make their plans.
+If the person is not a Medicaid recipient, refer them to Medicaid for the Elderly and People with Disabilities (MEPD) staff to start the financial application process as soon as possible.

-If an individual lacks family or a responsible person to help him with all the final activities involved in moving into a nursing facility, help him by involving his friends and other volunteers.
+If a person lacks family or a responsible person to help them with all the final activities involved in moving into a nursing facility, help them by involving their friends and other volunteers.

-State Law (Chapter 242, Health and Safety Code) requires that the Community Resource Coordination Group (CRCG) be notified no later than the third day after the date a Community Care for the Aged and Disabled child under age 22 with a developmental disability is initially placed in an institution.
+State Law Chapter 242, Health and Safety Code requires that the Community Resource Coordination Group (CRCG) be notified by the third day after the date a Community Care Services Eligibility child under 22 with a developmental disability is initially placed in an institution.

 If notice is received of an initial placement of a child in an institution, contact the person making the placement to ensure that family members of the family are aware of:

-• service and support that could provide alternative to placement of the child in the institution, and
+• service and support that could provide an alternative to placement of the child in the institution; and

 • available placement options.